ToppiOfficial/CSGO---Zombie-Escape-Radio-Menu/README.md

 # CSGO---Zombie-Escape-Radio-Menu
-A custom radio menu that is configured to use common server commands that is used on Zombie Escape
+A custom radio menu that is configured to use common server commands that is used on Zombie Escape.
+Not all commands are gonna work, as every server differs one another.
+You can edit the txt file if you like

 Don't forget to bind the radio commands in your game bind "key" "radio"